JNRCHAYAN/Jarvis_Virtual_Assistant/readme.txt

 4. Then install this pip - pip install pyttsx3
 5. pip list
 6. Then install this pip - pip install PocketSphinx
+7. Then install this pip - pip install openai